pow-2133/Parker-Macopad/README.md

 ### Inspiration

-The **Parker Macropad** is a compact 4-key macropad built around the XIAO RP2040.
+The ** Macropad** is a compact 4-key macropad built around the XIAO RP2040.
 The goal was to design a clean, minimal macropad with fully custom hardware, including the PCB and enclosure.

 ---